-Malaysia has a long history with refugees but as a non-signatory to the UN Refugee Convention, refugees have no legal status or right to work.
+Malaysia has a long history of accepting refugees but as a non-signatory to the UN Refugee Convention, refugees have no legal status or right to work.
 Instead the authorities tolerate their presence and co-operate with UNHCR to some extent;

-There are over 160,000 UNHCR registered Persons of Concern in Malaysia, most of whom are working albeit illegally;
+There are over 160,000 UNHCR registered refugees and asylum seekers in Malaysia, most of whom are working albeit illegally;

 Refugees in Malaysia have no access to social security or public education.
-The government does provide a 50 per cent discount on the non-citizen rates at public hospitals.
+The Government does provide a 50 per cent discount on the non-citizen rates at public hospitals.
 Many services are provided through a parallel system of NGOs and charities working with UNHCR;

-Refugees are likely to contribute very little in tax due to illegal work and low incomes; and
+Refugees currently contribute very little in tax due to the fact that they are working illegally and on low incomes; and

-The extent to which refugees are a net cost to the public finances largely depends on the take up of the 50 per cent healthcare discount.
-But - given this - and the cost of detention, it is plausible to suggest that refugees are currently a net cost.
+The extent to which refugees are a net cost to the public finances largely depends on their take up of the 50 per cent healthcare discount.

-Part 2 - Potential economic impact of granting refugees the right to work
+Part 2 - Potential Economic Impact of Granting Refugees the Right to Work

-In this section we consider the potential economic impacts of granting refugees in Malaysian the right to work.
-The conclusions here are largely drawn from a report by the Centre for Global Development (CGD), titled The Economic and Fiscal Effects of Granting Refugees Formal Labour Market Access (CGD, 2018).
+In this section we consider the potential economic impacts of granting refugees in Malaysia the right to work.
+The conclusions here are largely drawn from a report by the Center for Global Development (CGD), titled The Economic and Fiscal Effects of Granting Refugees Formal Labour Market Access (CGD, 2018).